 Default node configuration#

-# example of a topo file that does not define a custom config # as a result, the config will be generated from a template # and used by this node name: srl_lab topology: nodes: srl1: kind: srl type: ixr6
+# example of a topo file that does not define a custom startup-config # as a result, the default configuration will be used by this node name: srl_lab topology: nodes: srl1: kind: srl type: ixr6

 The generated config will be saved by the path